andrewrgoss/andrewrgoss.com/content/about.md

 I also like to read.

-* Here are some of the <a href="/books">books</a> I am reading, want to read, or have read in the past.
+* These are some of the <a href="/books">books</a> I am reading, want to read, or have read in the past.

 And I'm an investor, gamer, and sports fan.

+* Mostly self-taught in financial portfolio management, and an active season ticket holder for the <a href="https://www.patriots.com" target=_>New England Patriots</a>.